 Innovation brokers understand the ‘big picture’ or what the wider system is looking like and can connect different parts of that system to bring about better exchange of knowledge.

-Fig 1: Relationship between an innovation broker and other similar terms
+The diagram below shows the relationship between an innovation broker and other similar terms.

 Innovation brokering within AgResearch